 1.2.2 Any alleged violation that is committed by a student that substantially disrupts the functions or operations of the College (or Columbia University).

-1.3 Director of Graduate Student Life & Development: The Director of Graduate Student Life & Development has the overall responsibility for overseeing proceedings and all matters related to the enforcement of this Code.
-The Director of Graduate Student Life & Development may identify a designee to carry out these responsibilities.
+1.3 The Vice Provost for Student Affairs has the overall responsibility for overseeing proceedings and all matters related to the enforcement of this Code but may identify a designee to carry out any of these responsibilities.

-1.3.1 The duties of the Director of Graduate Student Life & Development include: determining whether to resolve complaints by voluntary agreements, determining whether complaints warrant referral to the Student Conduct Committee (SCC), bringing charges of violations to the SCC for disciplinary hearing, monitoring and enforcing the fulfillment of sanctions imposed, maintaining records of all disciplinary matters, providing administrative support for all aspects of the disciplinary process (including hearings), preparing reports, and compiling statistics.
-In cases of admission fraud, the Director of Graduate Student Life & Development will work with Enrollment Services and other offices as necessary to discipline those who violated the College’s admission certification of accuracy statement.
+1.3.1 The duties of the Vice Provost for Student Affairs include: determining whether to resolve complaints by voluntary agreements, determining whether complaints warrant referral to the Student Conduct Committee (SCC), bringing charges of violations to the SCC for disciplinary hearing, monitoring and enforcing the fulfillment of sanctions imposed, maintaining records of all disciplinary matters, providing administrative support for all aspects of the disciplinary process (including hearings), preparing reports, and compiling statistics.
+In cases of admission fraud, the Vice Provost for Student Affairs will work with Enrollment Services and other offices as necessary to discipline those who violated the College’s admission certification of accuracy statement.

-1.3.2 Interim Measures: In cases where the Director of Graduate Student Life & Development or a designee determines that a student’s presence on campus endangers the health, safety and/or well-being of self or any person, or of the College property, or disrupts the normal operations of the College, including classes or events, the Director of Graduate Student Life & Development will consult with the Vice Provost for Student Affairs or a designee who has the authority to take immediate interim measures before the start of any formal or informal discipline process.
+1.3.2 Interim Measures: In cases where the Vice Provost for Student Affairs determines that a student’s presence on campus endangers the health, safety and/or well-being of self or any person, or of the College property, or disrupts the normal operations of the College, including classes or events, the Vice Provost for Student Affairs has the authority to take immediate interim measures before the start of any formal or informal discipline process.
 Interim measures may include, but are not limited to, restricting a student from contacting another person or persons; restricting a student from accessing the residence halls or other buildings on campus; or suspending a student from participation in classes or events and/or organizations within the campus community.

 1.4 Student Conduct Committee (SCC): The SCC is responsible for conducting hearings related to alleged violations of this Code.